-If you are looking for a present like earrings, a necklace, a bracelet or an engagement ring with diamonds, the best option is to choose VS and SI.
+If you are looking for a present like earrings, a necklace, a bracelet with diamonds or 5 carat diamond ring , the best option is to choose VS and SI.
 The diamonds of the clarity categories look almost the same as the flawless ones; moreover the difference can be detected only with the help of special equipment.
 In addition, these diamonds are wonderful and their price will definitely surprise you.

 Tone – the color of the diamond is one more basic characteristic affecting its quality and price, which is of the same importance as clarity, cut or weight.
 There are several diamond colors.

 Some colors differ from each other in such an insignificant way, only a specialist can detect it.
 If we talk about choosing diamonds of various colors, we mean white diamonds’ having or having no additional tone.
 Diamonds with ideal light features and without extra tone are more than just rare, that’s why they are really expensive.